SolidWallOfCode/solidwallofcode.github.io/_sources/tsconfig-lua.en.rst.txt

 |TS| has committed to moving configuration files to be Lua based.
 While conversion of existing files
 to Lua isn't required, the current view based on mailing list discussions is that new configuration files are required to be in Lua.
+In the long run it is expected all configuration files will be converted use Lua.
 This project is about providing that technology in a generic way to make it easier to add configuration for new features.

 Current Practice
 ================